-AH provides the authentication of the sender, and ESP provides encryption
+AH provides the authentication of the sender, and ESP provides encryption of the payload.

-5. Some issues that need to be taken care of, while planning security
+5. Some issues that need to be taken care of, while planning security policies are:

 6. Social engineering is a skill that an attacker uses to trick an innocent

 person such as an employee of a company into doing a favour.
-For example, the
+For example,

-is considered to be the most successful tool that hackers use.
+Engineering is considered to be the most successful tool that hackers use.